ohshitgorillas/autocorrect_generator_espanso/README.md

 ## Usage

-Run the script using the Python module syntax (`-m`) from the project root.
 It's recommended to generate the dictionaries into the local `corrections` folder for manual review before importing them into Espanso.
 A quick once-over is sufficient—you don't need to check all 10,000+ entries.

 Once you're satisfied with the generated corrections, copy the files to your Espanso configuration directory and restart Espanso.